 The first season 100% Premier Padel is launched, and new controversies are already being established among these, certain aspects have stood out to observers: Wild Cards were awarded to “beginner” players.

-One might believe that the term “beginner” is excessive, and yet… Without wanting to designate a player in particular – because that is absolutely not the objective of this column – the ambition of this article is to know if yes or no we must absolutely award wild cards to players from the host country when this host country does not necessarily offer players from padel confirmed.
+One might think that the term “beginner” is excessive, and yet… Without wanting to designate a particular player – because that is absolutely not the objective of this column – the ambition of this article is to know whether or not we should absolutely award wild cards to players from the host country when this host country does not necessarily offer experienced padel players.

 When we see that certain attributions are made to players who barely know the first tactical rules of this sport, do we have the right to say to ourselves that this rule must be relaxed or better regulated?